prateekrao/Indian-Currency-Notes-Classifier/README.md

 # Indian-Currency-Notes-Classifier

+Deep Learning Model to recognize and classify Indian Currency in notes form.

   ## **Introduction**

   The model is trained to recognize 7 classes of Indian Currency in the form of notes.